not-kennethreitz/python-for-humans/pragmatic_packages/1_content.md

 * If so, Unix or framework build?

 !SLIDE
-# Step 3: Profit!
+# Let's play around.

-Let's play around.
 Maybe play with the GitHub API?

 !SLIDE small code execute